Can I Skip the Psychiatrist and Just See My Doctor? (How to Know)

 Mild to moderate depression and anxiety are among the most common mental health issues that Americans face, and many primary care doctors are already treating them.
 Most PCPs are at least somewhat familiar with these conditions and the medications for them.

-Many patients never need or want more than the antidepressant or anti-anxiety medication their PCP prescribes for them.
+Many patients never need or want more than the antidepressant or anti-anxiety medication their primary care doctor prescribes for them.

 However, if your symptoms are complex or severe, you’re more likely to need a psychiatrist.
 If you’re experiencing any of the following, you need a higher level of care than your PCP can offer: